NeoFoxxo/high-street-gym/README.md

 6. Then run the `npm run start` command
 7. Access the website on port 3000 and enjoy!

+## Running Tests

+High Street Gym includes a test suite that ensures the functionality of the app.
+This test suite includes unit tests written with Jest and React Testing Library along with End-to-End tests written with Selenium WebDriver.
+To run the tests use the following commands:

+* To run the entire test suite use `npm run test`
+* To only run end-to-end tests use `npm run e2e`
+* To only run unit tests use `npm run unit`

 ## Website Images
 <table>
   <tr>